Optical Flow Algorithms Overview

 Time Gradient Optical Flow

 This class is a local and dense implementation of Optical Flow from events.
-It computes the optical flow along the edge’s normal by analyzing the recent timestamps at only the left, right, top and down K-pixel far neighbors (i.e. not the whole neighborhood).
-Thus, the estimated flow results is quite sensitive to noise but also faster to run.
+It computes the optical flow by analyzing the recent timestamps at only the left, right, top and down K-pixel far neighbors (i.e. not the whole neighborhood).
+Thus, the estimated flow result is quite sensitive to noise but also faster to run.
 The bit size of the timestamp representation can be reduced to accelerate even more the processing (in the Metavision SDK, 64 bits integers are used, 32 bits might be used instead.

 Time Gradient neighborhood analysis